Eigenlogic in the spirit of George Boole: Elective projector logic

-There is also an isomorphism between the ring of linear operators on $F^{U}$, restricted to those linear operators defined by left multiplication (i.e. ordered matrix product) by an idempotent element of $F^{U}$ and Boole\textquoteright s algebra of selection operators $S_{A}$ on $P(U)$.
-A linear operator on $F^{U}$ that is defined by left multiplication by an idempotent is the same as the one given by left multiplication by a diagonal matrix with the idempotent characteristic function $\hat{\Lambda}$: along the diagonal.
+There is also an isomorphism between the ring of linear operators on $F^{U}$, restricted to those linear operators defined by left multiplication (i.e. ordered matrix product) by an idempotent element of $F^{U}$ and Boole's algebra of selection operators $S_{A}$ on $P(U)$.
+A linear operator on $F^{U}$ that is defined by left multiplication by an idempotent is the same as the one given by left multiplication by a diagonal matrix with the idempotent characteristic function $\hat{\Lambda}$ along the diagonal.

-From Theodore Hailperin's book \cite{key-4} it is clear that given any commutative ring with unity and without nilpotent elements one has parallels to all of George Boole's theorems, not just the development theorem, holding in the ring.
-One can think of such a ring as a ring of operators acting by left multiplication.
+From Theodore Hailperin's book \cite{key-4} it is clear that given any commutative ring $R$ with unity and without nilpotent elements one has parallels to all of George Boole's theorems, not just the development theorem, holding in the ring.
+One can think of such a ring as a ring of operators acting by left multiplication on $R$.
+Indeed $R$ can be viewed as a unitary left $R$-module.
 Thus one also has parallels to Boole's results in \cite{key-1}.

-If one takes the ring to be the ring $\mathbb{Z}{}^{N}$ of $N$-tuples of integers, then the idempotent elements are the $N$-tuples with $\left\{ 0,1\right\} $ entries.
+If one takes the ring $R$ to be the ring $\mathbb{Z}{}^{N}$ of $N$-tuples of integers, then the idempotent elements are the $N$-tuples with $\left\{ 0,1\right\} $ entries.
 By identifying the $N$-tuple operators with $N\times N$ diagonal matrices (vector space of dimension $d=N$), and the elements of the ring with column vectors, one gets the linear algebra situation treated hereafter.
 It must be outlined that because of binary cardinality we have here $d=N=2^{n}$.